 Immunizations offer safe and effective protection from vaccine-preventable diseases.
 The United States is experiencing re-emergence of many diseases, in part due to factors such as non-immunized and under-immunized persons and global travel.
 Penn State, along with University Health Services, strongly supports the use of immunizations to protect the health of individual students and the campus community as a whole.

 Incoming Degree-Seeking Students

 Measles, Mumps, Rubella (MMR)

-To satisfy Penn State vaccine requirements, students must provide proof of:
+To satisfy Penn State immunization requirements, students must provide proof of:

-- Two doses of the MMR vaccine OR
+- Two doses of the MMR immunization OR

 - Results from a blood test showing immunity

 The first dose must have been given on or after the student's first birthday.
 Dose two must have been given at least four weeks after dose one.

 In addition to the MMR requirement, all students living in University housing must supply proof of the Meningococcal conjugate vaccine (MCV4): also known as Menveo, Menactra.
 This immunization is effective against the most common meningococcal infections caused by serogroups A, C, W, and Y. One dose of meningococcal conjugate vaccine administered at age 16 or older is required.
 Students may request an exemption from this requirement by completing the Meningococcal Immunization Waiver if there is a medical contraindication to immunization, or if religious or philosophical beliefs prohibit immunization.